-Pistured above in A/IC Elimond Brown of the 244th Radio Rela Squadron, currently operating a rlay station out of Sp arms, loc test on the Gene Baldwin farm.
+Pistured above is A/1C Elmond [of National Guard Relay Stations.
+Brown of the 244th Radio Rela-Squadron, currently operating a relay station out of Sp agence, loc test Odesna and transmitts to a station on the Gene Baldwin farm.

-This station which was set upon August 18th is one of 12 stations set up by the 24th between Camp Relia.
-Oregon and Spokane as a part of their 2 week Summer Training Program.
-There is a crew of five men assigned to this station of which A/IC Brown is in characteristic property.
-They are operating on an around the clock basis and on Tuesday, August 28th were a part of a Coast to Coast Communications Hookup when off duty.
+This station which was set un on August 18th is one of 12 stations set up by the 244th between Camp Relia, Oregon and Spokane as a part of their 2 week Summer Training Program.
+There is a crew of his crew would like to thank the five men assigned to this station of which A/IC Brown is in charms They are operating on an around the clock basis and on Tuesday, August 28th were a part of a Coast ling at the Sprague Lake Resort to Coast Communications Hookup when off duty...